What is Lyme disease and should I be worried?

 Ticks are around the size of a pinhead.
 They live in grassy woodland areas and feed on the blood of mammals, including humans and birds.
 Infected ticks that cause Lyme disease live throughout the UK, Europe, and North America.

 Lyme disease is more than just an insect bite.
 If left untreated, this bacterial infection can cause health conditions like meningitis or heart failure.

 In recent years, England has become one of the worst places in Europe for Lyme disease.
 European researchers have branded the southeast coast as a hotspot for the illness .
 Climate change is among the reasons behind the growing tick population because warmer temperatures create more suitable habitats for them to thrive .

 If you have a tick bite and have not removed it within a couple of days, you could be at risk of developing Lyme disease.
 An early sign of infection is an expanding, circular rash that looks like a bullseye.
 But not everyone who is infected experiences a rash.

 In the early stages of the infection, some people have flu-like symptoms such as:

 - Extreme fatigue

-If left untreated the bacteria multiply and spread all around the body affecting many areas such as your joints, heart and even the nervous system.
-Infection of brain tissue can result in memory and concentration problems and may also affect sight and hearing.
+If Lyme disease is left untreated, the bacteria multiply and can spread all around the body, affecting many areas such as your joints, heart, and even the nervous system.
+If the brain tissue becomes infected, it can result in memory and concentration problems, and may also affect sight and hearing.

 - After spending time in woodland/grassland areas, check yourself all over for any tick bites